- As The Track and Field World Turns…

 Reflecting on his execution, the superstar assessed his own performance: “My start was poor, as always, and I think in the last part I lost it a little bit,” he said, pointing out that he wasn’t expecting anything spectacular, as it was his first race since January after a 150m race in Australia at the Nitro meet.

 He was thankful to be able to run, stay injury-free, and put on a show for the crowd.
-And he thanked them profusely for having supported him over the years.
+He thanked them profusely for having supported him over the years.

 Bolt also spoke about how the death in April of his close friend, Olympic high jump silver medalist Germaine Mason, impacted him.

 “After my friend’s death it was really hard for me.
-I have never been through something like this before,” he said.
-“My coach gave me time off and let me take my time to get back and to get back focused.
-The two weeks was kinda rough, but I know what I had to do, as Germaine would not want me to miss my moment.
-And [so] I just came out and executed.”
+I have never been through something like this,” he said.
+“My coach gave me time off and let me take my time to get back focused.
+The two weeks was kinda rough, but I know what I had to do, as Germaine would not want me to miss my moment.”

-After the gushing honors from his coach and other dignitaries led by Jamaica’s Prime Minister Andrew Holness and International Association of Athletics Federations (IAAF) president Sebastian Coe, and after his warm-down session barely ended, a roster of dancehall artistes affectionately “hauled and pulled” the sweaty Bolt into demonstrating how current he was with his dance moves as they circled him.
+After the gushing honors from his coach and other dignitaries led by Jamaica’s Prime Minister Andrew Holness and International Association of Athletics Federations (IAAF) president Sebastian Coe, and after his warm-down session barely ended, a roster of dancehall artistes affectionately pulled the sweaty Bolt into demonstrating how current he was with his dance moves as they circled him.